 Students can build a professional network and gain valuable on-the-job experience by completing a professional internship.
 This supervised work experience can significantly improve a student’s skill set and résumé and often will lead to a full-time job.
 Students have access to Mays Business School’s Career Management Center and other university resources to assist in identifying and securing internship opportunities.

 Business Information Technology Students (BITS)

-Center for the Management of Information Systems (CMIS)
+Council for the Management of Information Systems (CMIS)

-The Center for the Management of Information Systems (CMIS) is an active partnership between Mays Business School and firms such as Hewlett Packard, ExxonMobil and PricewaterhouseCoopers.
+The Council for the Management of Information Systems (CMIS) is an active partnership between Mays Business School and firms such as Hewlett Packard, ExxonMobil and PricewaterhouseCoopers.
 This collaboration provides students with professional development, educational opportunities, research support and corporate access.
 CMIS hosts a number of student events each year, such as the CMIS case competition and Women in IT Conference.
 These events help strengthen students’ skills and provide networking opportunities with corporate representatives.

 The MS-MIS travel award seeks to encourage MS-MIS students to participate in off-campus skills development, leadership, and networking opportunities.
 Such opportunities might include case competitions, professional conferences, etc. Awards will be up to $500/student and can be used toward registration fees, travel, and lodging.
 See complete details here.